Augmented Reality (AR) is the subset of Mixed Reality that powers the Mixed Reality Challenges that launched at District Hall (and later at Fab@CIC).

 "Furthermore," he added, "you could find helpful to share this hint: In the creation phase, if you want to get a good result you have to choose a target that does not change over time: trees, sky, people and animals are not good targets as they move and change.
 Good targets are paintings, signs, sharp images."

 And walls.
-Why not try one in District Hall or Fab@CIC?
+Why not try one in District Hall or (later) at Fab@CIC?

-But first (this is a reminder) you have to download the free WallaMe app.
-(Update: Android only, as of mid-2020.)
+But first you had to encourage visitors to District Hall to download the free WallaMe app.

-If you point your WallaMe-enabled phone at these images, a secret word will appear.
+If you pointed your WallaMe-enabled phone at these walls, secret words would appear.